 Who is a cancer survivor?
 Anyone living with a history of cancer – from the moment of diagnosis through the remainder of life – is a cancer survivor, as defined by the National Cancer Survivors Day Foundation.

 What is the official NCSD theme?
-The official NCSD theme is A Celebration of Life.
+The official NCSD theme is A Celebration of Life, but you can personalize your event however you like.
+Check out our Themes page for some "themespiration."

 What are the official NCSD colors?
 To promote a unified image, the official event colors are PMS #186 red, PMS #286 blue, and white.